geoffgould.net

 Dalek

-Daleks are mutations that survive within armoured mobile containment units that double as single-unit war machine.
+Daleks are mutations that survive within armoured mobile containment units that double as single-unit war machines.
 Generally described as "pepper pots," they have two "arms," one being a plasma firing gun (while in battle the Daleks rarely take prisoners, the gun can also be set to stun), the other arm is an extendable suction cup arm with which they (somehow!) are able to manipulate things (sometimes the sucker arm can be a two-prong claw).
 Atop their mobile units is a dome with a single eye stalk, and a light on either side.
 These lights flicker as the Dalek speaks in an unforgettable, grating monotone.
 The most familiar battlecry of approaching Daleks is that of, "Exterminate!
 Exterminate!"

 For most of the Dalek stories, actor Michael Wisher was the main voice of all Daleks.
 When Terry wrote the best of the lot, Genesis of the Daleks, Michael Wisher played the brilliant (though meglomaniac) genetic scientist creator of the Daleks: Davros.
 Another well-written cautionary tale (and considered by most to be the best Dalek story), Genesis of the Daleks was about the folly and futility of war, as well as the misuse of science, Davros discovers all too late that his creation will not follow orders from others and they now have their own agenda, and before he can destroy the bunker and the Daleks, Davros himself is exterminated.